Thank you for your partnership in furthering the mission of the Union Symphony Youth Orchestra. We look forward to a great season together!

 - Donation with employer matching gift

-Questions regarding fundraising requirements may be directed to the USYO Advisory Board or Carol Wiley, USYO Manager.
+Questions regarding fundraising may be directed to the USO office or Elizabeth Skinner, USYO Manager.

-The USYO and Prelude ensembles rehearse on Sundays from 2:30 PM to 5:00 PM at Marvin Ridge High School.
-USYO and Prelude members are expected to arrive 30 minutes prior to the start of rehearsal.
-Members should be in their seats with all materials ready and warming up no later than 10 minutes before the start of each rehearsal.
+The USYO and Prelude ensembles rehearse on Sundays from 2:30 PM to 5:00 PM at Weddington High School.
+USYO and Prelude members are expected to arrive 10 minutes prior to the start of rehearsal.
 USYO and Prelude members are responsible for signing in at the front desk when they arrive in order to be counted present and on time.
-Musicians who sign in after 15 minutes before the start of rehearsal are considered tardy.
+Musicians who sign in after 5 minutes before the start of rehearsal are considered tardy.
 Please refer to the Attendance policy regarding late arrivals.

 The rehearsal begins when the concertmaster stands and signals the principal oboe to sound the tuning note.
 During tuning, members are to focus on accurately tuning; there should be no practicing or talking.
 During rehearsal, each musician is expected to watch and listen to the conductor carefully, following all directions and making the necessary changes throughout the rehearsal.
 Talking during rehearsals should be limited to questions for the conductor related to the rehearsal.